How It Works

 xPts tell you how many points each player is likely to score, but they don't tell you what to do.
 That's the solver's job.
 It takes your current squad, your budget, your free transfers, and xPts for every player across multiple upcoming gameweeks, then finds the mathematically optimal plan.

-Under the hood, it's a mixed-integer linear program powered by HiGHS, a high-performance open-source optimiser.
+Under the hood, it's a mathematical optimiser powered by HiGHS, a high-performance open-source solver.
 It respects every FPL rule — max 3 per team, valid formations, budget constraints, transfer costs — and looks ahead several gameweeks to avoid short-sighted moves.

-The solver looks several gameweeks ahead, discounting future value so it doesn't sacrifice this week for a speculative payoff in GW35.
-It values keeping free transfers and bank balance, handles all four chips (Wildcard, Free Hit, Bench Boost, Triple Captain), and automatically compares scenarios — rolling a transfer vs. taking a hit, playing a chip now vs. saving it — so you can see the trade-offs before committing.
+The solver looks several gameweeks ahead, weighting this week more heavily so it doesn't sacrifice short-term points for a speculative payoff in GW35.
+It handles all four chips (Wildcard, Free Hit, Bench Boost, Triple Captain), and automatically compares scenarios — rolling a transfer vs. taking a hit, playing a chip now vs. saving it — so you can see the trade-offs before committing.
+Results come back in seconds.

 How we test

 We train on past seasons and test on a future season the model has never seen.
 No peeking at the answers.
-For example, the 2024-25 metrics come from a model trained on 2020–24 data and tested entirely on 2024-25 matches.
+The current model was trained on 2020–24 data, validated on 2024-25, and tested entirely on unseen 2025-26 matches.
 Both SmartPlay and OpenFPL are always evaluated on the exact same test sets.

 Data quality